 With the assistance of WordPress experts, you can fill your blog and possibly a dedicated section of your website with case studies from happy customers.
 Trust us when we say that your conversion rate will thank you.

 A good case study acts like an extended customer review over which you have some control.
-Reach out to your best customers, and ask if they’d mind answering a few questions for a case study.
+Reach out to your best customers and ask if they’d mind answering a few questions for a case study.
 Chances are, they’ll be delighted to help you out and get the extra exposure your case study will provide.

 You can then utilize these case studies throughout your website.
-A dedicated page or area on your site will satisfy those individuals who search specifically for this kind of social proof.
+A dedicated page or area on your site will satisfy those individuals who search specifically for this kind of social evidence.
 You don’t have to limit the impact of case studies to those prospects, though.

 Take, for example, our glossary page on hosted VoIP.
 It’s designed to provide useful information for visitors who are interested in those kinds of solutions and think they might benefit their business.
-So, we also utilize social proof in the form of vignettes from and links to case studies of how those exact products have helped others:

 3. Affiliate promotions